PeterPerhac/cheat-sheets/study-notes/haskell.md

  - :t display the type of an expression
  - :i information about a type
  - :? help
+ - :! execute command your shell (outside of GHCi)
+    - use it to clear the screen for example, like so `:! clear`

 ## Type classes